 These games are going to be loud and have huge implications, and I can't wait.
 Death Valley versus Death Valley has a pretty nice ring to it, too.

-Editor’s Note: First published on August 15, 2018, but we honestly couldn’t wait seven more years for these games to kick off.
+This article was published on August 15, 2018, but we honestly couldn't wait seven more years for these games to kick off.

 MORE: LSU, Florida State to Finally Play Again After 3 Decades